Does your business have employees?

 What about auto-enrolment pensions?

 The furloughed employees salary is still liable to pension contributions.
-The grant received from HMRC will include the 3% employers contribution, if you pay more into the pension on behalf of your employees, you will be liable for the difference.
+The grant received from HMRC will include the 3% employers contribution until 31 July, if you pay more into the pension on behalf of your employees, you will be liable for the difference.
+From 1 August, you can no longer claim any pension contributions back through the scheme.

 Can employees who have been ‘furloughed’ come in to work at a later date and then be ‘furloughed’ again?